moj-analytical-services/user-guidance/source/documentation/appendix-docs/conda.md

 ## Introduction

 A key element of ensuring analysis is reproducible is maintaining a record of the versions of packages used to produce said analysis.
 There are a number of tools available for both R and Python to support package management.
-Due to the specific setup of the Analytical Platform, we recommend using Conda for R over other package management systems.
+Due to the specific setup of the Analytical Platform, we recommend using conda for R over other package management systems.

 ## R

-### Conda
+### conda

 Conda is a unified package management system that supports managing both Python and R dependencies in a single `environment`.
 It can make sure all of these libraries are compatible with each other.
 Conda is available for both RStudio and JupyterLab on the Analytical Platform, though note that RStudio and JupyterLab have separate environments so dependencies won't be shared between the applications.

-A key example within Analytical Services where `conda` is useful: both `dbtools` and `s3tools` rely on Python packages through the `reticulate` R-to-Python bridge. `packrat` only handles R dependencies; this means that `packrat` is not enough to reproducibly and reliably manage all of your application's dependencies.
+A key example within Analytical Services where conda is useful: both `dbtools` and `s3tools` rely on Python packages through the `reticulate` R-to-Python bridge. `packrat` only handles R dependencies; this means that `packrat` is not enough to reproducibly and reliably manage all of your application's dependencies.

 #### Installing Packages

 the Anaconda organisation has its own repository of packages hosted on [https://anaconda.org](https://anaconda.org).
 If you need to find a package name you can use the [anaconda search](https://anaconda.org/search) to find the package name.

 To install a package through conda, run the command `conda install PACKAGENAME` in the Terminal tab.
-This is recommended over using `install.packages()` as the package will be installed into the Conda environment in a way that can be repeated when replicating the analysis - see [Environment management](#Environment-management) section for more.
+This is recommended over using `install.packages()` as the package will be installed into the conda environment in a way that can be repeated when replicating the analysis - see [Environment management](#Environment-management) section for more.

-Most (around 95%) R packages on CRAN are available through `conda`.
+Most (around 95%) R packages on CRAN are available through conda.
 They have the same name as the CRAN package name with an additional `r-` prefix.
 This is to avoid clashes with Python packages with the same name.

 #### Examples

 The following tables show conda commands and their base R analogues.

-- Installing a package:
+Installing a package:

 <div style="height:0px;font-size:0px;">&nbsp;</div>
 | `install.packages` (in R-Console) | `conda install` (in Terminal) |